normoes/aws_ecs_services/README.md

     ```
 * If called with `--output all` it displays both of the values above.
 In addition it returns the instance's private DNS name.
 * If called with `--output service` it displays the service's IP address only.

+It's possible to define a configuration file (see **Use with configuration file**).
+* `--project` defines the project defined in the configuration file to be used.
+* `--service` defines the service for the given project defined in the configuration file to be used.

 ## Use with configuration file